Wood sculpture by Odis Schmidt.

 To see more of his work, visit Odis Schmidt’s website here.

 Bill Apton has been taking photographs most of his life, from the moment he got a free Kodak Brownie Hawkeye camera as a reward for opening a bank account in his home town at age 10.
 Though he has moved far beyond that Brownie, Apton refers to his camera as his constant companion, one that has helped him pursue his passion throughout his life.
-As a result, he has amassed a very large body of work covering subjects from Americana to coastal California to nature, still lifes, portraits, and travel (both in the United States and around the world).
-Visit his Website at aptonphoto.com to see more of his work.
+As a result, he has amassed a very large body of work covering subjects from Americana to coastal California to nature, still life, portraits, and travel (both in the United States and around the world).
+Visit aptonphoto.com to see more of his work.
 You can also see more of Apton’s captivating photographs in his book, Mendonomans: The People, the Land, published in 2004 and available at The Four Eyed Frog and from Apton directly.

 The curiosity that drives Apton is evident in much of his work, as is his devotion to capturing strong, vibrant images in a style that his wife, Holly Stiel, describes as “masterful: graphic, humorous and bold.”
 To achieve his own signature style, Apton studied great photographers — Stieglitz, Steichen, Lange, Turner, Cunningham — and their work, read all the magazines on photography he could get his hands on, studied at the Rochester Institute of Technology, where he earned a Bachelor of Science in photography, and practiced the art of photography.
 When the west beckoned, Apton moved to San Francisco where he developed his own successful and demanding freelance photography business.
 Several San Francisco studios later, Apton says, he was “fortunate to build my dream studio in Gualala,” where he now lives and works.